By Carolyn Siccama, Ed.D.

 Are you a working professional looking to advance your career or change careers?
 If so, have you considered taking an online course to help you meet your professional goals?

-There are numerous benefits of taking online courses for working professionals who are trying to balance the demands of work, home, and school.
-Online learning allows for flexibility and convenience in learning, while maintaining academic rigor and high expectations of students.
+There are numerous benefits of taking online courses for working professionals who are trying to balance the demands of work, home and school:

-Recent research has reported that students tend to stay in online courses, and not drop out, when they have the emotional support of their family, friends, co-workers, and online classmates.
-Whether you commit to take one course or enroll in a fully online certificate or program, it’s a big commitment of your time and energy.
-Having support can make your life less stressful as you manage your coursework.
+Recent research has reported that students tend to be successful in online courses when they have the emotional support of their family, friends, co-workers, and online classmates.
+Whether you take one course or enroll in a fully-online certificate or program, it’s a big commitment of your time and energy.
+Having strong support can make your life less stressful as you manage your coursework.

 Carolyn Siccama, Ed.D., is an instructional designer for UVM Continuing and Distance Education.